open-ephys/onix-docs/source/API Reference/index.rst

 `Open Neuro Interface Specification <https://github.com/open-ephys/ONI>`_.
 These APIs are simple and have minimal external dependencies.
-Therefore, they are aimed at the creation of higher level language bindings and/or integration into existing acqusition software.
+Therefore, they are aimed at the creation of higher level language bindings and/or integration into existing acquisition software.

 - :ref:`liboni` is an ANSI-C implementation of the `ONI API Specificaiton
   <https://github.com/jonnew/ONI>`_ It contains functions for configuring
   hardware, streaming data to and from hardware, and controlling hardware during operation.
-- :ref:`cpponi` are C++14 bindings for :ref:`liboni`.
+- :ref:`cpponi` are C++ bindings for :ref:`liboni`.
 - :ref:`clroni` are CLR/.NET bindings for :ref:`liboni`.
-- :ref:`drivers` are ONIX device driver implementations
+- :ref:`drivers` are device drivers that can be used with ONIX APIs to control hardware.